I LOVE THE WIND.

 Here are the things about the wind that I have learned by sailing in it, or that I believe to be true.
 The wind is sticky.
 In fact, the air that is propelled by the wind is the sticky bit.
 It sticks to itself – clinging to similar molecules like an evangelist to his pew.
 Temperature and humidity form into homogenous clumps that travel together.
 These clumps adhere to shorelines and points of land; they avoid dissimilar clumps like magnetic poles.
 This meniscus – or surface tension – characteristic seems to me, more than any other single factor, to define the physicality of the wind.

 My theory – more of a mental picture, really – to explain this inconsistency is that the wind is like a series of passing masses, travelling like giant, invisible tumbleweeds of moving air.
 There is a rowdy mob of them, randomly jostling, pairing and shouldering one another out of the way.
-They crowd forward on the water and despite showing signs like waves, chop and flag-waving they sometimes bounce right over my sail – leaving me waiting.
+They crowd forward on the water and despite manifesting signs like waves, chop, and flag-waving they sometimes bounce right over my sail – leaving me waiting; bereft of wind power.
 Their stickiness and propensity to cling to a surface and then suddenly release gives them this strange variability.
 Like a stampeding herd they race across the surface, sometimes jumping over, other times bulling their way through those objects they encounter on their unplotted path.

 I think of these invisible tumbleweeds as gleeful and childlike; or like antelope or a flight of plover – unified and unscripted, a spontaneous choir in a rapturous choreography.
 This is of course influenced by my personal bliss at being part of this natural symphony; of being in the wind, and I am sure the wind is as uncaring and detached as the falling snow or a single flame in a raging fire.
 We assign emotion and judgement based on the outcomes and our perceptions.